by Michael G. Putter, Attorney at Law | Apr 27, 2017 | Division Of Pensions

 A qualified domestic relations order (QDRO) is common in divorce cases, especially when dealing with division of pensions.
 There are quite a bit of items that must be addressed in a QDRO in order to protect all parties involved.
 The items that must be addressed are...

-One of the biggest assets most divorcing couples have is their home — and it’s also often the most problematic issue to settle.
+One of the biggest assets most divorcing couples have is their home -- and it's also often the most problematic issue to settle.
 How do you divvy up the house in a divorce?
-What you ultimately can do depends a lot on how much equity you have in the home and...
+What you ultimately can do depends a lot on how much equity you have in the home and your...

 In 1984, the State Court of Appeals heard the case Majauskas v.
 Majauskas, a divorce case which concerned pension plan distribution.
 The plaintiff argued that his pension rights were not marital property because he began work for the Rochester Police Department before...